KISMET-INC/portfolio-dev/README.md

 ## Description
-[Kismet-INC.github.io](https://kismet-inc.github.io/index.html) is a website to display my body of work as a **Full Stack Web Developer** in a clean professional manner.
+**[KISMET-INC.github.io](https://kismet-inc.github.io/index.html)** is a website to display my body of work as a **Full Stack Web Developer** in a clean professional manner.
 It is based on a Bootstrap template in order to be ready to view in a timely manner post graduation.
 This development project uses Node.js as backend environment, **[NPM](https://nodejs.org/en/)** as a package manager, **[Gulp.js](https://gulpjs.com/)** as a task manager and **[Nunjucks](https://mozilla.github.io/nunjucks/)** as a templating engine to generate HTML5, CSS, Javascript.

 ## What I Learned From the Template
-This project uses **SCSS**  for its stylesheets.
+This project uses SCSS  for its stylesheets.
 The individual parts of the webpage have their own *.scss files to be edited.
 Upon compiling with **[Gulp.js](https://gulpjs.com/)** the SCSS files are combined into a single CSS file.

 Gulp also utiizes the templating engine **[Nunjucks](https://mozilla.github.io/nunjucks/)** to compile the final html files, identifing the Nunjucks template variables and replacing each with snippets of code wrapped with content identifier tags such as {% block content %} or by id.